Bundle methods with quadratic cuts for deterministic and stochastic strongly convex optimization problems: Introduction

-Stochastic Dual Dynamic Programming (SDDP), introduced in \cite{pereira}, is a sampling-based extension of the Nested Decomposition algorithm \cite{birgemulti} which builds policies for some multistage stochastic optimization problems.
-It has been used to solve many real-life problems and several extensions of the method have been considered such as DOASA \cite{philpot}, CUPPS \cite{chenpowell99}, ReSA \cite{resa}, AND \cite{birgedono}, and more recently risk-averse (\cite{guiguesrom10}, \cite{guiguesrom12}, \cite{philpmatos}, \cite{guiguescoap2013}, \cite{shapsddp}, \cite{shadenrbook}, \cite{kozmikmorton}) or inexact (\cite{guigues2016isddp}) variants.
-SDDP builds approximations for the cost-to-go functions which take the form of a maximum of affine functions called cuts.
-We propose an extension of this algorithm called DASC, which is a Decomposition Algorithm for multistage stochastic programs having Strongly Convex cost functions.
+{\textbf{(B) For multistage stochastic programs.}} We propose an extension of SDDP method called DASC (Dynamic Approximation for Strongly Convex problems), which is a Decomposition Algorithm for multistage stochastic programs having Strongly Convex cost functions.
 Similarly to SDDP, at each iteration the algorithm computes in a forward pass a sequence of trial points which are used in a backward pass to build lower bounding functions called cuts.
 However, contrary to SDDP where cuts are affine functions, the cuts computed with DASC are quadratic functions and therefore the cost-to-go functions are approximated by a maximum of quadratic functions.
+We also show the convergence of DASC.\\

+{\textbf{(C) For multistage stochastic programs.}} We present numerical simulations showing the correctness of DASC and comparing the performance on DASC and SDDP on a simple MSP.\\

-The outline of the study is as follows.
+The outline of the paper is as follows.
+Section \ref{sec:framework} presents our Quadratic Cuts for Convex optimization method and shows its complexity.
+Section \ref{sec:qb} describes our Quadratic Bundle method and gives its complexity.
 In Section \ref{sec:scvaluefunc}, we give in Proposition \ref{strongconvvfunc} a simple condition ensuring that the value function of a convex optimization problem is strongly convex.
-In Section \ref{sec:pbformass}, we introduce the class of optimization problems to which DASC applies and the necessary assumptions.
-DASC algorithm, which is based on Proposition \ref{strongconvvfunc}, is given in Section \ref{sec:dasc}, while convergence of the algorithm is shown in Section \ref{convanalysis}.
+In Section \ref{sec:pbformass}, we introduce the class of multistage stochastic optimization problems to which DASC applies and the necessary assumptions.
+DASC algorithm, which is based on Proposition \ref{strongconvvfunc}, is given in Section \ref{sec:dasc}, while convergence of DASC is shown in Section \ref{convanalysis}.
+Numerical simulations comparing DASC and SDDP are given in Section \ref{sec:num} while concluding remarks and possible extensions are discussed in Section \ref{sec:conc}.